iApolloDev/tab-cloner-extension/README.md

 Done!
 Now when you press `Ctrl + Enter`, the system will simulate `Ctrl + Shift + 0` — opening the current tab in a new window in chromium, just like Firefox.

+---

+# Feedback is welcome!
+I'm not a developer ~(yet), I made this extension just to solve a personal need.
+I like Chromium, but missed this simple Firefox feature.